 In lya, you can experience making soba noodles.
 Using traditional methods, you grind buckwheat grains with a stone mill, knead the dough, roll it out, and cut it into thin strips with a knife.
 It may be a challenging task as you’re not used to it, but the flavorful soba noodles you make will be delicious no matter what shape they take.
 While enjoying tempura made with wild vegetables gathered in the mountains and listening to the folk songs of local grandmothers, you’ll feel as if you’ve traveled back in time to old Japan.

-So far, I’ve explained various regional specialties, but I’d like to introduce an experience that goes beyond simply enjoying the food itself.
+So far we’ve explored various regional specialties, but I’d like to introduce an experience that goes beyond simply enjoying the food itself.
 This includes the sourcing of ingredients for delicious meals, sake as a perfect pairing, and the concept of “seasonality” that is so important to Japanese people.
-Please read on to learn more about these essential elements when discussing the food of Shikoku.
+Please read on to learn more about these essential elements when discussing Shikoku food.

 Visiting Sake Breweries in Secret Valleys

-Sake, or rice wine, is our proud as Japanese alcoholic beverage.
-Delicious sake requires abundant water and rice.
+Sake, or rice wine, is Japan’s emblematic alcoholic beverage Delicious sake requires abundant clean water and high quality rice.
 Shikoku is home to numerous sake breweries, producing sake that matches well with local foods.
-We, who know the area well, can guide you on tours and tastings of breweries that are not easily accessible.
-We hope you will find your favorite sake!
+Our local experts can guide you on tours and tastings of breweries that are not easily accessible.
+Shikoku’s breweries are some of Japan’s most innovative, developing new sakes to pair with foods across the globe.
+With flavor profiles ranging from tangy to tropical, almost anyone is guaranteed to find a sake that suits their palate.
+Let us help you find your new favorite drink!

-Sake, or rice wine, is our proud as Japanese alcoholic beverage.
-Delicious sake requires abundant water and rice.
+Sake, or rice wine, is Japan’s emblematic alcoholic beverage Delicious sake requires abundant clean water and high quality rice.
 Shikoku is home to numerous sake breweries, producing sake that matches well with local foods.
-We, who know the area well, can guide you on tours and tastings of breweries that are not easily accessible.
-We hope you will find your favorite sake!
+Our local experts can guide you on tours and tastings of breweries that are not easily accessible.
+Shikoku’s breweries are some of Japan’s most innovative, developing new sakes to pair with foods across the globe.
+With flavor profiles ranging from tangy to tropical, almost anyone is guaranteed to find a sake that suits their palate.
+Let us help you find your new favorite drink!

 Discovering Seasonal Flavors at Their Peak